-After over nine months of fighting, there is no end in sight for the war in Ukraine.
+After a year of fighting, there is no end in sight for the war in Ukraine.
 Millions of civilians are unable to return home.
-Many still in the country are forced to live without access to food, water, health care, and other essential supplies.
+Many still in the country are forced to live without access to food, water or electricity, in fear of constant shelling.

 This is not an isolated crisis—the ripple effects of the war can be felt across the globe.
 Blockades of Ukrainian grain exports have worsened hunger in some of the world’s most vulnerable regions.
 And as Russia recently withdrew from the Black Sea Grain Initiative, which had allowed some shipments to resume, global food security is in even greater danger.
 In East Africa, for instance, a perfect storm of continued drought, the blockade, and the economic fallout from the war is causing mass starvation.
 Without urgent international funding, the lives of millions of people are at stake.

 Get the facts on how the war in Ukraine is continuing to impact both people within its borders and people around the globe.

 What is life like inside Ukraine?

 The continued conflict in Ukraine is causing extreme civilian harm and leaving millions without access to food, water and other essential supplies.
-Innocent civilians have been cruelly caught up in the conflict, with over 17,000 casualties since February 24th 2022.
+Innocent civilians have been cruelly caught up in the conflict, with almost 19,000 casualties since February 24th 2022.
 More than 8,000 people have been killed, with the actual number likely much higher.
 Over 5.4 million have been internally displaced.

 There has been catastrophic damage to civilian infrastructure, including hospitals and schools.
 The recent dam explosion in the Kherson region has dramatically worsened the situation of people who have survived over a year of intense hostilities.